Catholic bishops call for ‘immediate’ increase on funeral gathering limit

 They added: “We encourage Catholics to make their views on these issues known to their own TDs and local representatives.”

-The four Archbishops - Eamon Martin of Armagh; Dermot Farrell of Dublin; Kieran O’Reilly of Cashel & Emly; and Michael Neary of Tuam - issued the statement on day two of their Spring General Meeting.

-They said their February 19th meeting with the Taoiseach had been about continuing dialogue around the impact of Covid-19 restrictions on people’s lives.
+In their statement on day two of their Spring General Meeting, the bishops said their meeting last month with the Taoiseach had been about continuing dialogue around the impact of Covid-19 restrictions on people’s lives.

 “It is particularly painful for Christians to be deprived, for the second year running, of the public expression of our faith during the most sacred time of Holy Week and Easter.”